VicWares/pi4j-telegraph/README.md

-  * **TelegraphUsingProperties** -- This example also uses standard and straight-forward/plain-old Java code to utilize Pi4J; however, it loads much of the I/O configuration from a properties file opposed to having it all hard-coded in your source code.
+  * **TelegraphUsingProperties** -- This example also uses standard and straight-forward/plain-old Java code to utilize Pi4J; however, it loads much of the I/O configuration from a properties file opposed to having the configuration hard-coded in your source code.

   This demonstration will use the following I/O capabilities of the Raspberry Pi: